 |---|---|---|

-| Funding round | 2-8 weeks post-announcement | Budget allocated in first 60 days |
+| Funding round | 2 to 8 weeks post-announcement | Budget is allocated in the first 60 days |

-| New executive hire | 1-6 weeks after start date | New leaders evaluate tools in first 90 days, but act fastest in first 6 weeks |
+| New executive hire | 1 to 6 weeks after start date | New leaders evaluate tools fastest in their first 6 weeks |

-| Job posting for relevant role | While posting is live | Active need exists right now |
+| Job posting for relevant role | While the posting is live | Active need exists right now |

-| Competitor churn signal | 1-4 weeks after signal | Short window before they commit to a replacement |
+| Competitor churn signal | 1 to 4 weeks after signal | Short window before they commit to a replacement |

-| Rapid hiring (10%+ headcount growth in 90 days) | Ongoing while growth continues | Scaling companies buy tools to support scale |
+| Rapid hiring (headcount growth of 10 percent plus in 90 days) | Ongoing while growth continues | Scaling companies buy tools to support scale |

 Outside the trigger window, the signal is stale.
 Remove those companies from your active list and re-add them if a new signal fires.

-5. Build your negative ICP (disqualifiers)
+5. Build your negative ICP (exclusion criteria)

 Common negative ICP criteria: